Nova A.

 Advantages and Strengths of Quantitative Research

-• The Data could be Replicated - The research and study could be replicated.
+• The Data Can Be Replicated - The research and study could be replicated.
 The data collection methods and definitions of the concepts are clear and easy to understand.

-• The Results could be Compared Easily - The same study could be conducted in different cultural settings and sample groups.
+• The Results Can Be Compared Easily - The same study could be conducted in different cultural settings and sample groups.
 The results could also be compared statistically.

 • Usage of Large Samples - Data and information from large samples could be processed and analyzed using different research procedures.